 Source: Toronto Sun

 The moment the Cannabis Act came into effect, anyone who was 18 years or older could legally:

 - Grow up to 4 cannabis plants for personal use, with one particular restraint – each plant should be no taller than 100 cm.
 In addition, home growers who want to cultivate marijuana in the comfort of their homes will have to purchase their seeds or seedlings from licensed manufacturers.

 - Make cannabis-infused products, such as edibles, concentrates, or topicals at home provided that they don’t use any hazardous solvents.

 - Possess up to 30g of licensed dried marijuana or its equivalent in the raw form.

-- Share up to 30 grams of legal cannabis among other adults with no financial benefits.
+- Share up to 30g of legal cannabis among other adults with no financial benefits.

 - Purchase legal marijuana and cannabis-infused products from a provincially-licensed dispensary.
-In those regions of Canada that haven’t yet contributed to the regulated sales framework, Canadian adults will be able to buy marijuana online from a government-licensed manufacturer.
+In those regions of Canada that haven’t yet contributed to the regulated sales framework, Canadian adults will be able to buy cannabis online from government-licensed manufacturers.

-As for other products, such as eibles, they will be made available in dispensaries as soon as the government enforces respective rules for how they should be manufactured and controlled in terms of sales development.
+As for other products, such as edibles, they will be available in dispensaries as soon as the government enforces respective rules for manufacturing and controlling in terms of sales development.

 To What Extent Will the Cannabis Market Be Regulated?